Simple Small-Scale Batching

 When most people talk about batching cocktails, they refer to batching at scale, making large-scale batches of cocktails that can be dispensed quickly to improve consistency and increase speed and efficiency.

-There’s merit to this line of thought as whilst batching at scale may diminish some of the theatre of serve and service, if you’re serving to table orders rather than to guests seated at the bar (and a lot of us currently are) this becomes a moot point.
+There’s merit to this line of thought as whilst batching at scale may diminish some of the theatre of service, if you’re serving to table orders rather than to guests seated at the bar (and a lot of us currently are) this becomes a moot point.
+Alternatively, batching can also allow you extra time to garnish your cocktail in more creative ways and can add back a different element of theatre.

 Batching discussions rarely involve conversation around batching at a small scale.
 The process of batching individual cocktail serves, or small-scale sharing cocktails can not only serve the same benefits of batching at a larger scale (consistency and speed & efficiency will still be improved), but can also serve to replace some of that lost theatre and add value through careful presentation table side.